DSchaedler/dinraal/README.md

 Dinraal is created by Dee Schaedler.
 Many thanks to the DragonRuby Discord server for inspiration and feedback. https://discord.dragonruby.org

 Specific thanks to:
-- kota#6413             - Implimenting real time triangles
+- kota#6413             - Implimenting real time triangles, implimenting many geometry and vector methods
 - leviondiscord#5978    - Optimization contribution
 - theanxietybuster#8491 - Catching a project-ending typo